cea-hpc/modules/doc/source/design/evaluation-errors.rst

-.. note:: When a *dependent reload* issue occurs during the load or unload of a modulefile, the dependent module failing to reload has raised one of the following error kind: bad code, break, error, conflict, missing requirement, forbidden or hard hidden.
+.. note:: When a *dependent reload* issue occurs during the load or unload of a modulefile, the dependent module failing to reload has raised one of the following error kind: bad code, break, exit, error, conflict, missing requirement, forbidden or hard hidden.

 Behavior when error raises